dpellegr/alpine-transmission-openvpn/README.md

 # Transmission with WebUI and OpenVPN
-Docker container which runs Transmission torrent client with WebUI while connecting to OpenVPN.
+Docker container which runs Transmission torrent client with WebUI while connecting to OpenVPN inside Alpine Linux.
+Auto-upgrades both OpenVPN and Transmission on every startup.
 It bundles certificates and configurations for the following VPN providers:

 | Provider Name                | Config Value |